 Use our resources on gender equality theology in your church or Bible study group!
 Download them here.

-This project is part funded by the Australian Government through the Pacific Women Shaping Pacific Development initiative.
+This project is partly funded by the Australian Government through the Pacific Women Shaping Pacific Development initiative.

 Seven mainline denominations in PNG officially adopted gender equality as their doctrinal position, and have committed to teaching this theology as part of their ministerial training.